 - Hary Lindsay, who, in 1619, is styled uncle to Alexander Lindsay, sometime of Vane, when included in a list of those persons still remaining unrelaxed from previous hornings issued against them.

-- Mr. Patrick Lindsay, is styled brother to the deceased David Lindsay of Vane, when he was complained of by Patrick Lindsay of Barnyards in 1620 for having been in a party led by Sir Harie Lindsay of Carreston that came to his house in Glenqueich and “laid violent hands on his person, tooke him furth of his said house, and caryit him captive to the place of Fynnevin.”
+- Mr. Patrick Lindsay, is styled brother to the late David Lindsay of Vane when he was complained of by Patrick Lindsay of Barnyards in 1620 for having been in a party led by Sir Harie Lindsay of Carreston that came to his house in Glenqueich and “laid violent hands on his person, tooke him furth of his said house, and caryit him captive to the place of Fynnevin.”

 - Alison Lindsay, m.
 John Allardice, fiar of that Ilk, (c/m 14 May 1593).